neerja007/ChEA/README.md

 Testing in a achive page (Do NOT erase the contents of pages, please comment them) Changed the header in Blog.htm
-Minor changes which need to be reverted in About-Us.html
+Minor changes which need to be reverted in About-Us.html finished about us added dropdown in archivewordpress and about us(about2) added a footer

 Akshay: